-- Apache Phoenix provides a SQL interface that runs on top of Apache HBase. - Apache HBase provides the key-value stores with massive scalability, so you can store unlimited amounts of data in a single platform and handle growing demands for serving data. - Apache ZooKeeper provides a distributed configuration service, a synchronization service, and a naming registry. - Apache Knox Gateway provides perimeter security so that the enterprise can confidently extend access to new users. - Apache HDFS is used to write the Apache HBase WALs and HFiles. - Hue provides a web-based editor to create and browse Apache HBase tables. - Cloudera Shared Data Experience (SDX) is used for security and governance capabilities.
-Security and governance policies are set once and applied across all data and workloads.
+- Apache Phoenix provides a SQL interface that runs on top of Apache HBase. - Apache HBase provides the key-value stores with massive scalability, so you can store unlimited amounts of data in a single platform and handle growing demands for serving data. - Apache ZooKeeper provides a distributed configuration service, a synchronization service, and a naming registry. - Apache Knox Gateway provides perimeter security so that the enterprise can confidently extend access to new users. - Apache HDFS is used to write the Apache HBase WALs. - Hue provides a web-based editor to create and browse Apache HBase tables. - Object store such as Amazon S3 and Microsoft ADLS Gen2 is used to store the Apache HBase HFiles.